sochikenny/Grocery-Assistance-App/README.md

 * Adding more design and maybe some animations
 * Adding options to save a compiled list for items
 * Security development for user such as a sign up email and login page
+* Making sure that the application is fully supported by other web browers
 * Adding another third party api that can render dat on what prices of products are in certain stores
+* Hopefully, purchasing a better third party API for to supply store data instead of using free third party API's that are restrictive
 * Linking the different addresses on the following stores rendered on the stores page to google maps for instant navigation benefits